parallelwindfarms/parareal/paper/paper.md

 doesn't converge to a stationary solution if the Reynolds' number is high enough.

+# Acknowledgements
+This project was supported by funding from the Netherlands eScience Center and NWO as part of the Joint Call for Energy Research, Project Number CSER.JCER.025.
+We also want to acknowledge Dr. Nicolas Renaud for his support and suggestions.

+# References

 [^1]: Acronym for \"Open-source Field Operation And Manipulation\"

 [^2]: There is also premature support for the Adios2 file format that is